 Photography backdrops vary in style, size, shape and color.
 Understanding the basics of each type of background can seem quite intimidating.
 Of all the choices, the beauty of a canvas backdrop cannot be matched.
 From their their long lifespan to their versatile usage, they’re great for the amateur or pro photographer.

 Indeed, they are a purchase from which any photographer can benefit.
 In particular, canvas backdrops are the perfect choice for the studio-based photographer.
 And although canvas is more expensive than other materials, it needs to be considered a long-term investment, or legacy purchase, for your studio.
 If properly cared for, they will last for many years to come.

 Backdrops should not be folded because wrinkles in canvas are not easily removed.
 This makes them bulkier than other backdrops like muslin.
 Having a permanent set up in your studio for your canvas backdrops is recommended.
 The material is washable and, unlike seamless backdrops, it won’t tear.

 If you need to clean your canvas just use a soft, slightly damp cloth and gently wipe away dirt and dust.
 Do not use any type of cleaning products or other chemical solutions.

 Typically canvas backdrops are mounted on a support system crossbar, which can be used to roll them up for transport.
 They can also be large, with a 10' x 10' background being required to produce coverage for full-length portraits of two people.
 Many photographers choose to use a large canvas as a backdrop in the studio and a muslin or other backdrop for shooting in other locations.

 Canvas backdrops are rugged but because of their heavier weight they are best suited for permanent locations.
-In particular, Savage’s premium line of canvas backdrops, with their multi-layering construction, gives them even more moxie than your average canvas backdrop.
+In particular, Savage’s premium Portrait White Canvas Backdrop, with its multi-layering construction, gives it even more moxie than your average canvas backdrop.
 Canvas is not only a backdrop, but a great resource to help manage unwanted light.
 They are available in 9’ x 10’ and 9’ x 20’.
-Their features and benefits include:
+Features and benefits include: